-The home page or homepage is for many the sanctuary of a website.
-It should serve numerous purposes and serve different target groups.
-And best of all, at the same time.
-What do a good address and a target-oriented homepage design look like?
-Here are the most important tips in an overview.
+The home page or start page is for many the sanctuary of a website.
+It's supposed to fulfill various purposes and serve different target groups.
+Preferably at the same time.
+But what does suitable and target-oriented homepage design look like?
+An overview of the most important tips for your home page.

-- Show the company, the agency or the service from the best site
+- show the company, agency or service provider in the best light,

-- Simultaneously map all areas of business activity
+- represent all areas of the business at once,

-Likewise, you usually want to map new job offers, directions, your address, all contacts and their phone numbers.
+Likewise, you probably want space for new job offers, directions, your address, all contacts and their phone numbers.
 The list could go on and on.

-You can see where this is going: The home page can't and shouldn't do it all, please.
-You have to tackle your home page with a concept and a strategy and really think about exactly what should actually be displayed there and why.
-My approach is certainly not the only one, and may not even be the best one for your business.
+I think you can tell where this is going.
+A home page really can't, and shouldn't, do everything.
+You have to tackle your home page with a concept and a strategy and really think about exactly what should be displayed and why.
+My approach certainly isn't the only one out there and may not even be the best one for your business.
 But I'll try and give reasons for all the pointers I recommend.
 And I invite you to share other opinions and suggestions in the comments as well.

 The home page is a landing page

-Ideally, you've even collected data about your homepage.
-Where do the people who land on your homepage come from?
+Ideally, you may even collected data about your home page.
+Where do the people who land on your home page come from?
 What do they want to achieve?
-How can you help them do that?
-What goal does the landing page actually have for you?
+How can you help them achieve it?
+What goal does your landing page actually have?
 What information do you want to convey?

 Where do your visitors come from?

-In most cases, users come through Google, through your marketing activities (this could be a business card, for example) or through the social media profiles on your homepage.
-These visitors may not really know what your business does.
-However, they are obviously looking for a business that offers your services or information.
+In most cases, users come via Google, either through your marketing activities (e.g. a business card) or your social media profiles from your home page.
+These visitors may not really yet know exactly what your business does.
+However, they're obviously looking for a business that offers your services or information.
 Otherwise, they wouldn't bother visiting your site.

-In many cases, they might read an article on your website that you shared on Instagram, for example, and then go to the homepage.
-To see what the company actually does.
+They might read an article on your website that you shared on Instagram, for example, and only then go to the home page.
+To find out what your company actually does.
 Now you have to offer something to the users!
 And the first thing is to answer the question:

 What does the website or company do anyway?

 Many companies and website owners sadly forget this point.
-Remember that the first thing a homepage has to answer for its visitors is: "Am I in the right place here?
-Because these come from somewhere, land on your site - and know nothing yet.
-They need confirmation right at the beginning that they have landed on the right site .
-This is like a little candy at the beginning of their user experience (UX):
+Remember that the first thing a home page has to answer for its visitors is: "am I in the right place here?".
+The visitors come from somewhere, land on your site - and know nothing.
+They need confirmation right away that they've landed on the right page.
+This is like a little bit of candy at the beginning of their user experience (UX):

 You've come to the right place.
 You can breathe easy and relax and get your information!

-My suggestion here is: Three to four sentences that briefly but accurately explain what you offer.
+My suggestion here is to include three to four sentences that briefly, but precisely, explain what you offer.
 With a link underneath if you want to know more.
-That's what the internet is for, to get more information at a click.
+That's what the internet is for - to get more information with a click.

-This is where I often get the most headwind: You first have to get people emotionally involved so that they stay.
+This is where I often get the most pushback.
+Don't you first have to get people emotionally involved so that they stay.
 Like, "We'll put a huge picture on the homepage and then let the news roll in via a slider.
-So that they can see what a great global company we are.
+Then the visitors will see what a great global company we are."

-Let's clear up something about the big sliders: They do not work.
-Many have already written about this.
+Let's clear up something about the big sliders: they don't work.
+Many people have written enough about this already.
 The site Should I use a carousel? is a good start.
-Also the statement "this is important, we put it in the sidebar!" doesn't work anymore, because the sidebar is simply not up to date - and doesn't fit well with responsive web design.
+Also the statement "this is important, we'll put it in the sidebar!" is no longer valid.
+Because sidebars are simply not up to date - and don't fit well with responsive web design.

 I give a resounding "yes" to addressing the target group on an emotional level.
 This not only binds your customers on a factual level, it also appeals to the brain in a completely different way.
-In my opinion, however, the first message should still be "What do you actually do?".
-How can the level of emotions be brought in as well?
+In my opinion, however, the first message should still be "what do you actually do?".
+So how can we bring in emotions at this level too?

 This is a strategic decision that should be based on your company's corporate identity (CI).
 Your CI includes how you address your target group.
 There are basically three ways to appeal to your potential customers:

-People use a website very differently.
-This means that you don't know how they find something on your website.
-For example, the first thing they use is the menu, search, then scan the headings or links on your site .
-However, the most common first anchor point they fixate on is the first text on the site that gives you information.
+People use websites in very different ways.
+This means you don't know how they find something on your website.
+They may, for example, first use the menu, the search function, and then scan the headings or links on your site.
+However, the most common first anchor point visitors fixate on is the first text on the site that provides information.
 Numerous studies have shown this.
-You can "design" this text very differently with the help of the address and the tonality.
+You can "design" this text very differently depending on your customer address and tone.

-"I'm Phillip Roth, I'm making a website for your business" sounds different than "Hey, I'm a web design influencer optimizing your crazy UX for top rising KPIs!"
+"I'm Phillip Roth, I can make a website for your business" sounds different than "Hey, I'm a web design influencer optimizing your wild UX for top KPIs!"
 Take a good look at your target audience and adjust your tone of voice accordingly.
 It's as much a part of your corporate identity as your design.

-An appealing design not only conveys professionalism, it also touches emotionally.
+An appealing design not only conveys professionalism, it also touches people emotionally.
 See our article on the basic principles for harmonious web design.
-Colours, font selection, design elements - all of these can convey confidence, joy, coolness, craziness and many other emotions to visitors.
+Colors, fonts, design elements - all of these can convey confidence, joy, coolness, craziness and many other emotions to visitors.
 Corporate design is part of the overall message your company wants to convey.
 Trust-building elements such as certificates can bring further bonus points.

-The image of your company is also shaped by the visual language.
+Your company's image is also shaped by the visual language.
 Are you a global company with 600 employees and cool skyscrapers in Shanghai or a small manufactory with a nice workshop?
-Are you a coach with beautiful workshop rooms or a doctor with a chic practice?
+Are you a coach with beautiful workshop rooms or a doctor with a chic office?
 That's what your visitors want to know and see.
-They want to find out: "Can I feel comfortable there?", "Does the product appeal to me?", "Is this a company I might apply to?", "Do normal people work there?"
-"Are they likeable?".
+They're asking themselves: "Can I feel comfortable there?", "Does the product appeal to me?", "Is this a company I might apply to?", "Do normal people work there?"
+"Are they friendly?".

-All this can be conveyed in milliseconds with one or more beautiful images.
-But for that, the images have to be authentic.
-Because what you show of yourself and your team has to be real nowadays.
+All of this can be conveyed in milliseconds with one or more beautiful images.
+But the images have to be authentic.
+What you show of yourself and your team nowadays has to be real.
 Otherwise, people won't feel taken seriously.
-No one wants to see the stock photo with the strange blonde telephone operator anymore.
-Just as little as a strange meeting room filled with smiling but "fake" people.
+No one wants to see that stock photo with the one blonde telephone operator anymore.
+Or the meeting room full of people with fake smiles on their faces.

-Maybe you even have a good explainer video that sums up your services in 30 seconds.
-Or maybe you have a video running in the background that shows off your fancy hotel and the beautiful surrounding landscape.
-Anything that supports your corporate identity and the associated message is good!
+You could maybe even produce a good video that sums up your services in 30 seconds.
+Or have a video running in the background showing off your boutique hotel and the beautiful surrounding landscape.
+Anything that supports your corporate identity and the associated message is ideal!

 It makes sense at this point to think about what this goal actually is.
-See also the associated content strategy.
-Because if the visitors are not fixated on your menu or the information search, then they start to scroll.
-So what do you offer them next?
+Keep your associated content strategy in mind.
+If visitors aren't fixated on your menu or search function, they'll start to scroll.
+So what are you going to offer them now?

 - Tell a story